somepaulo/MoreWaita/README.md

 `gtk-update-icon-cache -f -t ~/.local/share/icons/MoreWaita && xdg-desktop-menu forceupdate`

 #### Some apps don't get themed
 If the theme applies, but a particular app doesn't get themed (and its icon is in MoreWaita), check its respective `.desktop` file.
 Some apps have icon paths hardcoded into their `.desktop` file or have a different icon name set there or no icon set at all.
 This can differ between distros.
 If you happen to have such apps, you'll need to copy their `.desktop` files into `~/.local/share/applications` and modify them there providing the correct icon name.
 Alternatively, use a menu editor like `MenuLibre` or `Alacarte`.
+If your app's `.desktop` file references an icon name not present in Moreaita's `apps/scalable` folder, please report it in an issue providing the icon name from your system.

 ## The icons
 ![MoreWaita](https://github.com/somepaulo/MoreWaita/assets/15643750/568b061f-a5a8-4dae-81b5-2ab006505551)